Viridian Metaltail

 Four subspecies:

-Distribution: Western Andes of Colombia (Antioquia to Cauca), inhabiting upper montane forest and páramo edges.
+Distribution: Western Andes of Colombia (Antioquia to Cauca), inhabiting upper montane forest edges, shrubby elfin forest, and páramo margins.

-Distribution: Central Andes of Colombia (from Caldas and Tolima south into Huila), mostly on humid slopes near treeline.
+Distribution: Central Andes of Colombia (from Caldas and Tolima south into Huila), mainly on humid slopes near treeline, using shrubby páramo and forest–páramo ecotone.

-Distribution: Eastern Andes of Colombia south into N Ecuador (Napo, Pichincha), occurring in elfin forest and shrubby edges.
+Distribution: Eastern Andes of Colombia south into northern Ecuador (e.g., Nariño into N Ecuador provinces such as Napo and Pichincha), occurring in elfin forest, shrubby edges, and high-montane scrub.

-Distribution: Southeastern Ecuador (Loja, Zamora-Chinchipe), often along drier páramo margins.
+Distribution: Southeastern Ecuador (e.g., Loja, Zamora-Chinchipe and adjacent highlands), often along slightly drier páramo margins and shrubby slopes.

 Species Overview